Delhi looks to artificial rain to clear 'airpocalypse' smog

 What’s the context?

-NEW DELHI - New Delhi is set to use artificial rain for the first time after toxic smog engulfed the Indian capital this week in a so-called 'airpocalypse' that is partly due to the use of firecrackers during Diwali, the Hindu festival of lights.
+NEW DELHI - New Delhi failed in its attempts to trigger rain through cloud seeding this week after toxic smog engulfed the Indian capital in a so-called 'airpocalypse', partly due to the use of firecrackers during Diwali, the Hindu festival of lights.

-Its PM2.5 reading for Delhi was more than 20 times the World Health Organization's recommended levels.
+Its PM2.5 reading for Delhi was nearly 38 times the World Health Organization's recommended levels.
 PM2.5 is particulate matter measuring 2.5 microns or less that can be carried into the lungs and cause deadly diseases and cardiac problems.

 Here is what you need to know about cloud seeding: